-- American Nurses Association (2011, September).
+American Nurses Association (2011, September).
 Principles for Social Networking and the Nurse.
-Silver Spring, MD: Author. - National Council of State Boards of Nursing.
+Silver Spring, MD: Author.

+National Council of State Boards of Nursing.
 (2011, August).
 White Paper: A Nurse's Guide to the Use of Social Media.
 Chicago, IL: Author.

-Violating any of the Standards of Professional Conduct, the PCC Code of Conduct, or ANA's Principles for Social Networking will result in a required meeting with the student and Department Head of Nursing for their enrolled program, and may include the instructor, within five business days and may result in termination from the program with no possibility of return/reapplication.
+Violating any of the Standards of Professional Conduct, the PCC Code of Conduct, or ANA's Principles for Social Networking will result in a required meeting with the student and Academic Faculty Director of Nursing for their enrolled program, and may include the instructor, within five business days and may result in termination with the possibility of reentry or re-application to the program.